Sanchita-36/app-SwooshPracApp/README.md

 In the two view controllers I have added a button 'Arrow' to go to previous pages.

-I am still a learner, any suggestions would be appreciated at email id - sanchitalachke@gmail.com.
-Thank you.
+I am still a learner trying to build good applications and get good understanding of iOS Development.
+If you have any suggestions please send them at email id - sanchitalachke@gmail.com and DONT FORGET TO ADD -> "GITHUB SUGGESTION FOR - (PROJECT NAME)" TO YOUR SUBJECT LINE.
+Thank You!